phseiff/github-flavored-markdown-to-html/README-raw.md

 * Tested and optimized to look good when using [DarkReader](https://github.com/darkreader/darkreader) (the .js-module as well as the browser extension).
-This is especially relevant considering that DarkReader doesn't usually shift the colors of svg images, and the formulas added by gh-md-to-html's formula support are embedded as inline svg. gh-md-to-html ensured that even the formulas are the same color as the text, shifted in accordance with DarkReader's current/enabled colorscheme.
+This is especially relevant considering that DarkReader doesn't usually shift the colors of svg images, and the formulas added by gh-md-to-html's formula support are embedded as inline svg. gh-md-to-html ensured that the formulas are the same color as the text, shifted in accordance with DarkReader's current/enabled colorscheme.
 * Supports umlauts and other non-ascii-characters in plain text as well as in multiline code blocks, which the github REST api usually doesn't.